tpilvelis-gw/tomas-pilvelis-development-lead-application/serverless_metrics.md

 This would be a great indication of <b>ease of use</b> to the user of the product.

-I would say that if the user has managed to find, copy, paste code.
+If the user has managed to find, copy, paste code.
 Insert API Key and all other parameters correctly all in one attempt to make an API call.
 This is a good metric to determine <b>usability</b> and <b>quality of documentation</b>.

 ## 2. Number of Cold Starts